Feeding habits

 Many Lepidoptera are famous migrators.
 The American monarch butterfly (Danaus plexippus) is the only species known to perform an annual long-distance two-way migration; i.e., the same individuals fly southward in the autumn and northward in the spring.
 Monarchs have also crossed the Pacific Ocean, colonizing Hawaii and Australia; occasionally they reach Africa and Europe.
 The cosmopolitan painted lady (Vanessa cardui) stages mass flights nearly everywhere it is found.
 However, these are one-way flights and are therefore emigrations rather than true migrations.
 Many other species in Europe and North America fly northward in large numbers, often reaching regions in which they cannot survive the winters.
 In Europe the painted lady and many moths reach Britain and Scandinavia from central Europe.
 In North America the painted lady, cloudless sulphur (Phoebis sennae), and many owlet moths often reach Canada.
 Many spectacular emigrations occur in the tropics, where swarms numbering in the millions may fly out to sea and become lost.
 The best-known group having these mass movements are pierid butterflies, but mass flights of certain large day-flying uraniid moths (Urania leila and U. fulgens) have also been recorded.
 The usual explanation of such mass population movements, that they serve to extend the range of the species, is far from adequate in many instances.

-Studies employing radar technologies revealed that migratory lepidopterans can travel at speeds of 100 km (62 miles) per hour by selecting fast-blowing wind currents a few hundred metres above ground.
+Studies employing radar technologies revealed that migratory lepidopterans can travel at speeds of 100 km (62 miles) per hour by selecting fast-blowing wind currents a few hundred meters above ground.
 They also are able to identify currents that will carry them in the direction of their destination and can fine-tune their direction in response to crosswinds, enabling them to maintain their course.
-The deliberate selection of favourable winds combined with corrections for wind drift have been estimated to extend by 40 percent the distance that the insects are able to migrate.
-These behaviours, which are fundamental to the success of long-distance lepidopteran migrations, parallel those observed in migratory birds.
+The deliberate selection of favorable winds combined with corrections for wind drift have been estimated to extend by 40 percent the distance that the insects are able to migrate.
+These behaviors, which are fundamental to the success of long-distance lepidopteran migrations, parallel those observed in migratory birds.

 Ecology